-Mozilla Firefox automatically archives the order builds or releases in its repository that we can download for free.
+Mozilla Firefox automatically archives the order builds or releases in an online repository that we can download for free.
 We can browse through the build number to download the required version.

 - Open the Firefox directory listings on the web browser.